 The Cabrillo National Monument is located at the very end of the Point Loma Peninsula and overlooks the entrance into the San Diego Bay.

-Habitat– coastal sage scrub, rocky intertidal, open ocean
+Habitats– coastal sage scrub, rocky intertidal, open ocean

 Amenities– The Cabrillo National Monument visitor center as well as restrooms down below at the tide pools.
 There is a fee to get into the park.